Gotye: 2020: Live at The Songroom and planned fourth studio album

 In July 2020, Gotye released a live album entitled Live at The Songroom (Season 2, Episode 9).
 It was recorded in 2018 for a web series by his bandmates from The Basics, who feature on the album alongside Monty Cotton.

 Gotye has stated his intention to release a fourth studio album; most recently in June 2018, when he mentioned a tribute to Perrey that would be included on the record.

+Recurring chart success of "Somebody That I Used to Know"

-In 2024, Somebody That I Used to Know was remixed by Fisher, Chris Lake and Sante Sansone.
+In 2024, "Somebody That I Used to Know" was remixed by Fisher, Chris Lake and Sante Sansone.

+The song "Anxiety" by rapper Doechii, which extensively samples "Somebody That I Used to Know", was first issued in 2019, then remixed and reissued in 2025, when it reached number 9 on the U.S. Billboard charts.
+It topped the charts in Australia, Greece, Latvia, New Zealand, and Switzerland, and charted in the top ten in various countries, including Romania, Austria, Germany, Ireland, Lithuania, France, Norway, and the United Kingdom.

 Musical styles

 Gotye's musical style is eclectic, incorporating indie rock, alternative rock, indie pop, and trip hop.

 His voice has been compared to those of Peter Gabriel and Sting.